WHO designates new variant of concern named Omicron

 The U.K. banned flights from South Africa and five other southern African countries at noon on Friday and announced that anyone who had recently arrived from those countries would be asked to take a coronavirus test.

-Germany has seen record daily case numbers in recent days and on Thursday surpassed 100,000 deaths from COVID-19.

-Italy's health ministry announced measures to ban entry for anyone who has been in seven southern African nations -- South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia and Eswatini -- in the past 14 days.
-The Netherlands and the Czech Republic planned similar measures.
+Canada banned the entry of all foreigners who have travelled to southern Africa in the last two weeks.

-The Japanese government announced that Japanese nationals traveling from Eswatini, Zimbabwe, Namibia, Botswana, South Africa and Lesotho will have to quarantine at government-dedicated accommodations for 10 days and take COVID-19 tests on the third, sixth and tenth days.
+The Japanese government announced that Japanese nationals travelling from Eswatini, Zimbabwe, Namibia, Botswana, South Africa and Lesotho will have to quarantine at government-dedicated accommodations for 10 days and take three COVID-19 tests during that time.
 Japan has not yet opened up to foreign nationals.

-The South African government said that the U.K.'s decision to temporarily ban South Africans from entering "seems to have been rushed," citing the fact that the WHO has yet to recommend next steps.

 Fauci said U.S. public health officials were talking Friday with South African colleagues.
 "We want to find out scientist to scientist exactly what is going on."

-The WHO's technical working group was to meet Friday to assess the new variant -- currently identified as B.1.1.529 -- and may decide whether to give it a name from the Greek alphabet.
-It says coronavirus infections jumped 11% in the past week in Europe, the only region in the world where COVID-19 continues to rise.
+The WHO's technical working group says coronavirus infections jumped 11% in the past week in Europe, the only region in the world where COVID-19 continues to rise.

 The WHO's Europe director, Dr. Hans Kluge, warned that without urgent measures, the continent could see an additional 700,000 deaths by the spring.